Diversity and inclusion

 Being a diverse and inclusive employer is important to our employees because it encourages individuality and diversity of thought.
 Our people value working in a culture that plans for, and encourages diversity, recognising the value of individual differences.

 Roads and Maritime Services is committed to increasing the number of Aboriginal people in our workforce.
-We employ Aboriginal people in identified and mainstream positions across NSW as trainees, apprentices, road workers, road designers, cultural heritage advisors, project managers, customer service officers, driver testing officers and as driver licensing and road safety strategy advisors.
+We employ Aboriginal people in identified and mainstream positions across NSW including trainees, apprentices, road workers, road designers, cultural heritage advisors, project managers, driver licensing and road safety strategy advisors.

 We encourage Aboriginal people to apply for mainstream positions as well as identified positions.